 Can I make these marshmallows vegetarian/vegan?

-Can I make different flavours?
+Can I make different flavours of marshmallows?

 Yes, you can!
 Replace the vanilla extract with other essences or extracts of your choice.
 Rum, coffee, peppermint or raspberry are all very nice.
 You could also use coconut flavouring if you are making the coconut marshmallows.